TensorNetwork/tensornetwork.org/src/mpo/index.md

 A matrix product operator (MPO) is a tensor network where each tensor has two external, uncontracted indices as well as two internal indices contracted with neighboring tensors in a chain-like fashion.
 Intuitively, if one thinks of a matrix product state (MPS) as parameterizing a large "vector" in a high-dimensional space, then an MPO is the generalization to the case of a "matrix" acting in the same space.

+More formally, an MPO is a factorization of a tensor with N covariant and N contravariant indices.

 In traditional notation, an MPO is a tensor network of the form

 \begin{equation}